fulleron/buckyball/README.md

 * Conserve memory by not storing unnecessary data or configuration more than needed.
 * Minimize framework overhead (~10ms on slow server)

+## Q&A ##
+* Q: Why yet another PHP framework?
+* A: Competition is good, it drives innovation and prevents stagnation.
+Also, I enjoy doing it.

 ## Installation ##

 This framework was just released and I'm not sure if it deserves even to be called alpha.